 Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
 Deferred tax items are recognised in correlation to the underlying transaction either in other comprehensive Income or directly in equity.

-Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities.
+Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax

-Gred tax assets include Minimum Alternative Tax ("MAT") paid in accordance with the tax laws in India, which is likely to give future Examic benefits in the form of availability of set off against future income tax liability.
-Accordingly, MAT is recognized as deferred tax CHARLEKED assen in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the vill be realized.
+Deferred tax assets include Minimum Alternative Tax ('MAT') paid in accordance with the tax laws in India, which is likely to give future economic benefits in the form of availability of set off against future income tax liability.
+Accordingly, MAT is recognized as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the h